Colorado FPPA Occupationally Disabled Retirees for Fair COLAs

 Our Mission

-We are a growing group of retired public safety professionals living with occupational disabilities—firefighters, law enforcement officers, and their supporters—united in advocating for fair, consistent cost-of-living adjustments (COLAs) for those forced to retire early due to duty-related injuries.
+We are a growing group of retired public safety professionals living with occupational disabilities—firefighters, law enforcement officers, and their supporters—united in advocating for fair, consistent cost-of-living adjustments (COLAs) for those who were medically retired due to duty-related injuries.

 This initiative brings together injured retirees and their allies to raise awareness, share accurate information, and demand meaningful policy reform.
 The cost of living in Colorado has surged—rising approximately 36.5% between 2015 and 2025 (U.S. Bureau of Labor Statistics Inflation Calculator, 2025; Colorado Inflation Data – in2013dollars.com, 2025).
-Yet some occupationally disabled retirees have received only one COLA of less than $9 in nearly a decade.
+Yet some occupationally disabled retirees have received only one COLA of less than $7 (0.22%) since 2017.
 Meanwhile, the costs of housing, healthcare, and daily essentials continue to rise.

 Our mission is to unite and empower members, educate the public, and urge Colorado lawmakers and FPPA leadership to revise outdated policies that have left many behind.
 Together, our voices are stronger—and more necessary than ever.